mario-santoro/WordCountMPI/README.md

 # Instructions for use locally
 <ol>
   <li> uploading the project;</li>
-<li> it is possible to add ".txt" files in the "file" directory, they can have any name of your choice, but it is not possible to change the name to the "file" directory and it must stay in the same path as the "WordCounter.c" file; </li>
+<li> it is possible to add ".txt" files in the "file" folder, they can have any name of your choice, but it is not possible to change the name to the "file" folder and it must stay in the same path as the "WordCounter.c" file; </li>
   <li> compile and run on the terminal. </li>
   </ol>
 <br>